sbabic/swupdate/_sources/overview.txt

 with a specific software.
 Using a package manager can put weirdness because the software itself is not anymore *atomic*, but split into a long list of packages.
-How can be assured that an application with library version x.y works, and also with different versions of the same library ?
-How can be successful tested ?
+How can we be assured that an application with library version x.y works, and also with different versions of the same library?
+How can it be successfully tested?

-For a manufacturer, it is generally better to say that a new release of software (well tested by his test engineers) is released, and the new software (or firmware) is available for updating.
+For a manufacturer, it is generally better to say that a new release of software (well tested by its test engineers) is released, and the new software (or firmware) is available for updating.
 Splitting in packages can generate nightmare and high effort for the testers.